Ajay-056/GraphQL-Demo/README.md

 # GraphQL Demo

-A demo application for learning GraphQL !!!
+A simple API developed with express JS for learning GraphQL !!!